I stare at it all day.

 The first recorded case of computercide occurred on the British television series The Prisoner.

-In the episode titled, The General, Number Six coolly confronts a behemoth of blinking lights and reduces it to a smoking pile of rubble by punching the following three alpha characters and a single punctuation mark into its teletype interface.
+In the episode, The General, The hero coolly confronts a behemoth of blinking lights and reduces it to a smoking pile of rubble by punching the following three alpha characters and a single punctuation mark into its teletype interface.

 W H Y ?